This statement is to be completed for a relevant acquisition made in a landholder on or after 1 July 2012.

-NB.
-For the purpose of determining whether a relevant acquisition has been made, certain interests are disregarded including
+Note: For the purpose of determining whether a relevant acquisition has been made, certain interests are disregarded including:

 iii) interests acquired before 1 July 2012 in a landholder that is a listed company (see clause 31(3) of schedule 2 to the Act).

 4) Section 79 of the Act sets out the meanings for the terms ‘interest’ and ‘significant interest’.
 It provides that a person has an interest in a landholder if the person has an entitlement (otherwise than as a creditor or other person to whom the landholder is liable), whether directly or through another person, to a distribution of property from the landholder on a winding up of the landholder.
 A person who has an interest in a landholder has a significant interest in the landholder if the person, in the event of a distribution of all property of the landholder immediately after the interest was acquired, would be entitled to:

 a) In the case of a landholder that is a private unit trust scheme – 20 per cent or more of the property distributed, or

 b) In the case of a landholder that is a private company or a wholesale unit trust scheme – 50 per cent or more of the property distributed, or

 c) In the case of a landholder that is a listed company or public unit trust scheme – 90 per cent or more of the property distributed.